-Nest Insight worked with Harris Interactive to understand people’s experience of auto enrolment over time and the impact of the first phased increase in minimum contribution levels in particular.
-This means not just understanding people’s pension saving behaviours, but also exploring how saving in a workplace pension is impacting their broader financial lives and wellbeing.
-To help us gain an in-depth understanding, we’ve examined data from the Nest pension scheme and gathered new insights through surveys and other sources.
+In this research, conducted in 2018, we worked with Harris Interactive to understand people’s experience of auto enrolment over time and the impact of the first phased increase in minimum contribution levels in particular.
+This meant not just understanding people’s pension saving behaviours, but also exploring how saving in a workplace pension is impacting their broader financial lives and wellbeing.
+To help us gain an in-depth understanding, we examined data from the Nest pension scheme and gathered new insights through surveys and other sources.

 - How have members’ attitudes and behaviours changed over time?